luguslabs/habs/README.md

 ### Archipel Orchestrator Workflow

 - Launch external service in passive mode or sentry node according to node role
-- Send node metrics to Archipel Chain
+- Send node heartbeats to Archipel Chain
-- Retrieve other nodes metrics from Archipel Chain
+- Retrieve other nodes heartbeats from Archipel Chain
 - Retrieve current leader from Archipel Chain and determine its availability
 - If the current leader is alive, do nothing and ensure that the service was launched in passive mode
 - If the current leader is not alive, try to take its place by making a transaction to Archipel Chain